 If you are doubtful, is farming a good career in Canada?
 Then, worry not!
-Because in this article, you will find essential information about farming jobs in Canada.
+In this article, you will find essential information about farming jobs in Canada.

 In this blog post, we have explained in detail the current situation of farming demand, the types of farming done, the hourly pay of an average farmer in Canada, etc.